 But when you have a team, even a small one, standardizing such templates becomes a must.
 If you want to actually control how your business is doing, to be able to analyze where things are falling short and where you can improve, create a single process for everyone in your CRM for realtors to follow in their daily work.

 Remember the story about the car dealer who was sending holiday cards to his clients?
 That was a clever way of reminding about himself and actually improving his chances for a future sale or a referral to friends.
 It's a great example of adding a personal touch to work with your clients, which relations building should mean in the first place.

-Having a database of your clients, instead of forgetting about them once a deal is sealed, allows you to stay in touch with them for future interactions.
-You can always contact them on an important date (their birthday, anniversary of their purchase, etc) or make announcements to a certain client segment.
+Having a database of your clients, instead of forgetting about them once a deal is sealed, improves your real estate customer management by allowing you to stay in touch with them for future interactions.
+You can always contact your past client on an important date (their birthday, anniversary of their purchase, etc) or make announcements to a certain client segment.

 3. Create a personalized listing

 You're probably using a dedicated third-party property listing in your business and it works fine for you.
 But having this listing immediately available from inside your real estate CRM software, next to deals and clients, allows you to cut several corners and some body movement.
 An integration with such listing would be a nice addition to your CRM as a central hub for your work.

 But how about creating your own listing?
 A property list that will looks and function the way you need it?
 With the best CRM for real estate allows for a decent level of customization, creating a property listing connected to your clients and property owners becomes a breeze.
 With sorting and filtering options you'll be able to quickly navigate through this listing and find the exact property your client wants in a matter of seconds.